-41. Q: What must a split-funded employee do if they miss the certification window period?
-A: Complete a paper form to have the time certified and approved by the split-funded individual's principal and Payroll.
-42. Q: Where can I find information about certifying my Time and Effort hours?
-A: Information about certifying my Time and Effort hours is found on the External Funding website (Time & Effort Reporting).
-43. Q: What is the latest month that a campus can request capital outlay using Title I, Part A funds for the current school year?
-A: December 44.
-Q: Which forms are required for a campus to request capital outlay using Title IA funds?
-A: The required forms are: Capital Outlay List form and Use of Funds questions.
-45. 0: What are the cut-off dates for capital outlay?
-A: Shopping carts for out-of-state and in-state vendors are due by February 17, 2023.
-Posting of goods receipts is due by April 7, 2023.
-46. Q: Can Title I funds be used to pay for parent trainings? À: Yes.
-47. 0: What are encumbered funds? À: Encumbered funds are defined as monies that are set aside to pay for obligated expenditures.
-48. Q: What is an example of a pre-encumbered fund?
-A: Shopping Carts represent pre-encumbered funds.
-49. 0: Can a shopping cart be deleted after being created? À: Yes.
+• 39. Ų: What are the cut-off dates for capital outlay?
+A: Please refer to the Cut-off Dates Calendar posted on the External Funding SharePoint site (or displayed in this handbook).
+40. 0 : Can Title I funds be used to pay for parent trainings? À: Yes.
+41. 0: What are encumbered funds?
+A: Encumbered funds are defined as monies that are set aside to pay for obligated expenditures.
+42. Q: What is an example of a pre-encumbered fund?
+A: Shopping Carts represent pre-encumbered funds until they are approved and a PO is issued.
+43. 0: Can a shopping cart be deleted after being created?
+A: Yes.
 Normally, the creator of the shopping cart deletes it.
 If that is not an option, then an HISD Service Desk ticket can be opened for IT to delete the shopping cart.
-50. Q: When a campus is approved for capital outlay, who pays for the expenditure?
-A: The campus purchase is paid for out of the campus Title IA budget.
-Continued on next page

-51. Q: A: When is the best time for a campus to purchase approved capital outlay?
-Technology should be purchased in September or October to benefit students and impact student achievement.
+44. Q : When a campus is approved for capital outlay, who pays for the expenditure? À: The campus purchase is paid for out of the campus Title IA budget.
+45. Q : When is the best time for a campus to purchase approved capital outlay?
+A: Technology should be purchased in September or October to benefit students and impact student achievement.
 The best time to request technology is in the June ESSA Application.
-52. Q: A: Is it ok to purchase more capital outlay items than requested and approved by TEA - even if the cost is the same?
-No. While it is permissible to purchase less capital outlay items than requested, you are NOT allowed to purchase more capital outlay than requested - unless you make a new request and have that request approved by TEA.
-53. Q: A: A campus requests one speaker at a cost of \$50,000.
+46. Q: Is it ok to purchase more capital outlay items than requested and approved by TEA - even if the cost is the same?
+A: No. While it is permissible to purchase less capital outlay items than requested, you are NOT allowed to purchase more capital outlay than requested - unless you make a new request and have that request approved by TEA.
+47. Q : A campus requests one speaker at a cost of \$50,000.
 Is this expenditure reasonable, allowable, and necessary?
-The purchase of the speaker is allowable.
+A: The purchase of the speaker is allowable.
 However, the cost of the expenditure is not reasonable or necessary.
 The campus can identify a speaker, at a lesser cost, that will serve the same purpose.
+Continued on next page

-54. Q: A: Prior to placing a shopping cart for capital outlay in SAP, what action should the campus take?
+48. Q : A : Prior to placing a shopping cart for capital outlay in SAP, what action should the campus take?
 The campus should check the External Funding website for approvals (technology and number approved and fund source) from TEA.
-55. Q: A: Who is responsible for confirming goods receipts upon receipt of materials, supplies, and/or services?
+49. Q: A: Who is responsible for confirming goods receipts upon receipt of materials, supplies, and/or services?
 The school is responsible for confirming goods receipts immediately upon receipt of materials, supplies, and/or services.
-56. Q: A: Are graphic calculators considered capital outlay (6600) requiring TEA approval?
-Graphic calculators are no longer considered to be capital outlay, and do not require prior TEA approval.
-57. Q: A: What is the final date for campuses to enter shopping carts for approved technology in OneSource?
-February 16, 2024 58.
-Q: A: Who tracks shopping carts after they are approved by External Funding?
+50. Q : A : Are graphing calculators considered capital outlay (6600) or can I purchase them out of 6300?
+They are no longer considered to be capital outlay (6600) and DO NOT require prior TEA approval through the ESSA Application for TI-Schoolwide and TI-School Improvement.
+51. Q : A : What is the final date for campuses to enter shopping carts for approved technology in OneSource?
+Generally, the deadline falls in February (for specific dates, refer to the Cut-off Dates Calendar posted on the External Funding SharePoint site or displayed in this handbook).
+52. Q : A : Who tracks shopping carts after they are approved by External Funding?
 After approving a shopping cart, External Funding no longer has the ability to track it.
 Any questions regarding the purchase order related to the approved shopping cart must be addressed to Purchasing Services.